whistlegraph/aesthetic-computer/README.txt

     - [] 1/3 New synth wav types!
     - [] Custom SFX / sampling.
   + Done
+  - [x] New words after a line break are not separated alongside the following word.
+  - [x] While using word break, words that break at the end of the line cause an extra space at the beginning of the next line.
+  - [x] More pixel accurate text scrubbing.
+  - [x] Fix halt on 'handle' command.
   - [x] Pressing "done" on iOS keyboard should trigger a handler.
   - [x] Test typing flow and remove code cruft unused handlers and messages.
   - [x] Dragging text should stop keyboard removal on mobile.